tmatilai/packer-openbsd/README.md

 (as they are not available for the OS).
 So for synced folders you need to use e.g. [NFS](https://docs.vagrantup.com/v2/synced-folders/nfs) or [rsync](https://docs.vagrantup.com/v2/synced-folders/rsync).

+## Chef and Ansible Support

+The images created by this script currently support Chef and/or Ansible installation at build time.

+### Chef
+In order to have Chef installed in the Vagrant box, set `chef_version` (line 3) to either `prerelease` or `latest` in the json file for the version you are building.

+### Ansible
+In order to have Ansible installed in the Vagrant box, set `vagrant_ansible` (line 8) to `yes` in the json file for your build.

 ## License